Source: International Dispute Resolution News (ABA, Nov. 13, 2020). View PDF

 The "more stringent rule" is not the erroneous aspect of section 1(e).
 By way of example, a mediator from the UK who travels to South Africa to conduct a mediation there would presumably understand that he is subject to the laws of South Africa – at least for the period of time that he is physically located in South Africa.

 It is possible that the “standards applicable [to] the mediation” derive solely from the law of the place where the mediation takes place.
 But those standards could also derive from the rules of an organization or institute that appointed the mediator.
 For example, it is not uncommon for the London Court of International Arbitration to appoint a mediator to conduct a mediation in a country other than the UK.
-See e-mail correspondence between the LCIA and the author, dated Nov.
-21, 2019.
+See

 .
 As indicated above, this author believes that most treatment to date of the Singapore Convention has been superficial.
 But see F. Peter Phillips, Concerns on the New Singapore Convention, BUSINESS CONFERENCE MANAGEMENT LLC (2018), (last visited Jun.
 22, 2020; criticizing the Singapore Convention for opening the door to motion practice concerning alleged mediator misconduct).
 Perhaps because Phillips does not support any motion practice regarding mediator breach, his analysis is silent as to whether a challenge should take place in a country other than the one with which the mediator has a significant nexus.

 .
 See Scott M. Himes, A Best Practices Primer For Drafting Settlement Agreements, NYLJ (Jul.
 15, 2013) (available here; last visited Jun.
 7, 2020; "many settlements involve payments over time, or 'installment' payments.
 In this scenario, the party to be paid does not want to give a release and dismiss the lawsuit before receiving full payment, which might be years away").